UK moves to 4-0 on Big Blue Bahamas on strength of Poythress' 20 points

 Men's basketball holds an open practice and press conference as they prepare for the national semifinal

-Payne's work with forward Anthony Davis was one of the biggest reasons behind Kentucky's second overall No. 1 pick in three years.
+Payne's work with Kentucky's big men has played an instrumental role in UK's NBA Draft success.
+Payne's development with Anthony Davis helped the Chicago native become Kentucky's second overall No. 1 pick in three years.

 During the 2006-07 season, the Ducks recorded an 11-7 Pac-10 record and posted an undefeated mark in non-conference regular-season games, finishing with a 29-8 overall record.
 That season, Oregon captured the Pac-10 Tournament, and followed the tournament run with an impressive performance at the NCAA Tournament.
 The Ducks earned a No. 3 seed in the tournament and advanced to the Elite Eight, where they lost to eventual champions Florida.